DMCA Claim: Everything You Need to Know

 An unhappy copyright owner can issue a takedown notice if they are unhappy with you using parts of their work without their permission.
 If this goes to court it gets complicated and is analyzed on a case-by-case basis.
 Your service provider isn't responsible for doing the research on whether something is "fair use."
 If they receive a notice, they are obligated to remove the content and it is then up to you to decide if you want to issue a counter notice.

 If you need help with DMCA claims, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.